SanchitTaliyan/Multi-Agent-Virtual-Bike-Sharing-System/README.md

 #### How to compile and run tests:

-First of all you should run JADE within the main agent, on Eclipse go to "run configurations" -> "choose a java application" -> "pick jade.Boot as main class", after that go to Arguments and insert:
+First of all you should run JADE within the main agent, on Eclipse go to "run configurations" -> "choose a java application" -> "pick jade.Boot as main class", after that insert as an argument:
 ```
    -gui Monitor:vehicleShareSystem.agents.AgentMonitor
 ```

-Once this is done, we can instantiate the other agents:
+Once this is done, we can instantiate the other agents creating new configurations with diferent arguments:
 ```
    -main false -host 127.0.0.1 **InstanceName**:vehicleShareSystem.agents.**AgentFile**
 ```

 ### Proposed instance
-The current configuration allows the instantiation of 4 stations and up to 5 different users, the code can be easily modified to add or modify the agents' disposition.
+The current configuration allows the instantiation of 4 stations and up to 5 different users, the code can be easily modified to add stations/users or edit the agents' disposition.

-**Stations**
+**Stations:**
 ```
     -main false -host 127.0.0.1 StationA:vehicleShareSystem.agents.AgentStation
     -main false -host 127.0.0.1 StationB:vehicleShareSystem.agents.AgentStation
     -main false -host 127.0.0.1 StationC:vehicleShareSystem.agents.AgentStation
     -main false -host 127.0.0.1 StationD:vehicleShareSystem.agents.AgentStation
 ```
-**Users**
+**Users:**
 ```
     -main false -host 127.0.0.1 User1:vehicleShareSystem.agents.AgentUser
     -main false -host 127.0.0.1 User2:vehicleShareSystem.agents.AgentUser